seanohue/ranvier-datasource-couchdb/README.md

   ]
 }
 ```
-`Helpfiles` each have their own document in the `help` database, with each document's `_id` representing the name of the helpfile.
-Similarly, `Accounts`, `Players`, and `Areas` are all represented as individual documents with `_id` properties representing the name of the `Account`, `Player`, or `Area`, respectively.
+`Helpfiles` each have their own document in the `help` database, with each document's `_id` representing the `name` of the `Helpfile`.
+Similarly, `Accounts`, `Players`, and `Areas` are all represented as individual documents with `_id` properties representing the `id` of the `Account`, `Player`, or `Area`, respectively.

 ### Extending

 You can use this `DataSource` to build a web-based editor for the document data.
+If you want to use a pre-existing editor, this bundle :wine_glass: pairs beautifully :cheese: with [ranvier-zpanel](https://github.com/azigler/ranvier-zpanel).
 Otherwise, you can edit the values in the browser using Fauxton.
 If the database is running on your local machine, you can navigate to [http://127.0.0.1:5984/_utils](http://127.0.0.1:5984/_utils) and access your data after entering your admin credentials.
-You can also manipulate all of this data with [PouchDB](https://pouchdb.com/) in Node or in the browser, so this is a great starting point for using in-game data externally.
-Regardless, separating data from source keeps your data more readily available and your source more organized.
+You can also manipulate all of this data with [PouchDB](https://pouchdb.com/) in Node or in the browser, so this is a great starting point for using in-game data externally and adding new types of data.